AdnaneX/smaterial/README.md

 - Slider
     - Add radials
     - Colors should be rgba but creates weird behaviour (like showing track trough thumb)
-    - Fix click bug at end of `.sc-slider` slider
+    - Fix click bug at end of `.slider` slider
-    - sc-slider-discrete bubble not working mobile
+    - slider-discrete bubble not working mobile
 - Tabs
 - Text fields
     - Add autocomplete select